tommytomatoe/abcdemoji/README.md

 # abcdEmoji

 A fun game to learn your numbers and letters.
 Built with Nuxt 3.
+Probably a little engineered, but this is for fun so there's no rules.

 Check out the live game here: [abcdEmoji on Netlify](https://abcdemoji.netlify.app/).